Victor R. Steeh

-Victor R. Steeh (May 8, 1923 – August 8, 2007) was a Michigan politician.
+Victor R. Steeh (May 8, 1923 – August 8, 2007) was an American politician.
+He served in the Michigan House of Representatives.

 Early life and education

-Victor was born on May 8, 1923 in Michigan to parents Caram and Dora Steeh.
 Victor attended Castle Heights Military Academy, Eastern Michigan University, and Western Michigan University.
 Victor earned a B.S. in business administration from Wayne State University.

 Military career

 Steeh served in the United States Army Air Corps during World War II.

 Career

 Steeh was an insurance salesman.
-On November 4, 1964, Steeh was elected to the Michigan House of Representatives where he represented the 75th district from January 13, 1965 to December 31, 1966.
+On November 4, 1964, Steeh was elected to the Michigan House of Representatives where he represented the 75th district from January 13, 1965, to December 31, 1966.
 On November 8, 1966, Steeh was defeated in his attempt for re-election by James S. Nunneley.
 Steeh would run for this seat in the state house five more times, in the years 1967, 1970, 1972, 1976, and 1982.

 Personal life

 Victor lived in Mount Clemens, Michigan.
 Victor was married to Elsie M. Steeh.
 Together, they had two children.
 He was the brother of fellow state legislator, George C. Steeh.
 Victor was a member of AMVETS and the Disabled American Veterans.
 Victor was Episcopalian.